Oli8/Genetic-Algorithm/README.md

 ## Usage

-As done in the main.rb file, require botch classes then launch the program:
+As done in the main.rb file, require both classes then launch the program:
 ```ruby
 require_relative 'genetic_algo'
 require_relative 'chromosome'